How to make a balance sheet using a simple balance sheet equation.

 Long-term liabilities include capital leases, deferred compensation, and bank loans with a term of more than one year.

 Equity is equal to assets minus liabilities and is the amount of owner capital invested in the firm.
 It’s also referred to as a company’s book value.
-Owner's equity relates to businesses that are a sole proprietorship, and Stockholders' equity refers to corporations.
+Owner's equity relates to businesses that are sole proprietorships, and stockholders' equity refers to corporations.
 As with liabilities, owner’s and stockholders' equity accounts are reported as credits.

 An example of how an owner's equity account will display equity is a single line showing the sole proprietor’s name: Mark Johnson, Capital.
 A stockholder equity section features more accounts than an owner’s equity section of the balance sheet.
 Three typical stockholder equity accounts are: